 - Determine how the board of commissioners or county executive's office likes to receive information.
-All counties are different, so be sure to verify the appropriate format to use to deliver the information you want to share. - Introduce yourself and your role with MSU Extension. - Address the commissioners or county executive's office staff formally.
-Use appropriate titles such as "Commissioner Smith."
-Avoid using colloquial or informal language such as "You guys."
+(Again, your DC can help you with this.)
+Some counties want only electronic versions of handouts, while others will insist on paper.
+In either case, you may be asked to provide handouts a few days in advance to be included in the board members' meeting packets. - Introduce yourself and your role with MSU Extension. - Address the commissioners or county executive's office staff formally.
+Use appropriate titles such as "Commissioner Smith" or "Ms. Smith.
+"Avoid using colloquial or informal language such as "You guys."
 Also avoid using first names unless instructed by the individual you are speaking with to do so. - Keep it short.
 The board members and county staff want brief reports, not an educational session.
 Save the details for the question and answer period. - Make your report relevant to the residents and businesses in the county.
 Tell them how many people you have affected, what changes you have made (or have the potential to make) based on your programming and what types of activities you engaged in.
-Tie your comments to statewide or regional initiatives when appropriate. - Speak slowly, clearly and succinctly. - Thank them for their continued support for MSU Extension. - Smile! - Report back to your district director with highlights if they can't attend the meeting. - Seek input and feedback.
-Share that feedback with your office colleagues, district directors and institute director. - Remind county commissioners and county executives that more information can be found on the county MSU Extension website.
+Tie your comments to statewide or regional initiatives when appropriate. - Speak slowly, clearly and succinctly. - Thank them for their continued support for MSU Extension. - Smile! - If your DC can't attend the meeting, be sure to report back to him or her with highlights within a week. - Seek input and feedback.
+Share that feedback with your office colleagues, DCs and institute director.